coq/ceps/text/069-coq-roadmap.md

 #### Observational type theory

-#### Fixpoints
+#### Global fixpoints

-- Global fixpoints: Hugo less convinced of the importance of global fixpoints vs modifying the fix/cofix rules of CIC so that they unfold for named fixpoints on the name rather than the body of the fix
+- Hugo less convinced of the importance of global fixpoints vs modifying the fix/cofix rules of CIC so that they unfold for named fixpoints on the name rather than the body of the fix
-- Fixpoints able to treat nested inductive types as mutual inductive types (recomputing the recursive structure dynamically), Hugo (PR #17950), a few weeks
-- Guard condition able to detect uniform parameters of inner fixpoints, Hugo (PR #17986), a few weeks
-- Expanded constructors of a branch in a `match` considered smaller for the guard condition (CEP #73)

 #### Primitive projections